danfuzz/samizdat/doc/samizdat-0.md

 a limitation that intlets only have a 32-bit signed range, with out-of-range arithmetic results causing failure, not wraparound.

-Intlets are written as an initial `@`, followed by an optional `-` (minus sign), followed by one or more decimal digits, and the digits are interpreted in base 10.
-(There is no hex representation.)
+Intlets are written as an initial `@`, followed by an optional `-` (minus sign), followed by one or more decimal digits.
+The digits are interpreted in base 10 to form the number.
+(There is no hexadecimal representation.)

 ```
 @0